-FLAGSTAFF, AZ — Parts of the Flagstaff area and thousands of customers may be without power beginning Wednesday due to the risk of wildfires.
+FLAGSTAFF, AZ — Power has been restored to parts of the Flagstaff area and thousands of customers after it was shut off most of the day Wednesday due to the risk of wildfires.

 On Tuesday, Arizona Public Service (APS) announced it may need to temporarily shut off power in high fire-risk communities to help prevent electrical equipment from starting or contributing to a wildfire.